miekg/godoc2md/cmd/godocserve/README.md

 4. Index the contents for search
 5. Use that path to serve HTML for the docs (via mmark)

-It features an index and search page and will display all godoc learned from the downloaded repos.
+It features an index and search page and will display all godoc generated from the downloaded repos. go:embed is used to add all the files to the binary, so you can just copy it around and not worry about the files on disk.

 ## Repos